catherineriver/sanity-plugin-generate-ogimage/README.md

 This Sanity plugin provides a tool to generate Open Graph (OG) images for your Sanity documents.
 It's designed to be flexible, allowing you to define custom layouts for the generated images.

 ## Features
-`Custom Layouts`: Define your own layouts for the generated images.
+- **Custom Layouts**: Craft your own layouts for the images.
-`Live Preview`: See changes in real-time as you adjust the layout and content.
+- **Live Preview**: Witness changes in real-time as you tweak the layout and content.
-`Download & Generate`: Generate the image and download it directly or use it within your Sanity documents.
+- **Download & Generate**: Create the image and either download it instantly or integrate it within your Sanity documents.

 ## Installation
 🚨 You need ```@sanity 3.5.0``` or greater and ```react 18.0.0``` or greater